-- 1. For twenty working days after the announcement of the results of a written examination, the student can, on request, inspect his/her assessed work, the questions and assignments set, as well as the standards applied for marking.
-During this inspection the student may take a picture of his/her assessed work provided that the underlying questions are not listed / in the picture.
+- 1. For twenty working days after the announcement of the results of a written examination, the student can, on request, inspect their assessed work, the questions and assignments set, as well as the standards applied for marking.
+During this inspection the student may take a picture of their assessed work provided that the underlying questions are not listed / in the picture.
 The student is allowed to take pictures of the underlying questions if it was allowed to take the questions home after the exam. - 2.
 The Examiner can determine that the inspection or post-examination discussion referred to in paragraph 1 take place exclusively at a specified place and at a specified time.
-The place and time referred to in the previous clause will be announced at the time of the examination and on the digital learning environment (CANVAS). - 3.
-If the student was unable to attend at the place and time referred to in paragraph 2 through no fault of his/her own, an alternative option will be offered. - 4.
-If a student intends to appeal against the way in which his/her mark was assessed, he/she can be issued with a copy of the marked work at his/her request.
+The place and time referred to in the previous clause will be announced at the time of the examination and on the digital learning environment (Canvas). - 3.
+If the student was unable to attend at the place and time referred to in paragraph 2 through no fault of their own, they will be offered an alternative option - 4.
+If a student intends to appeal against the way in which their mark was assessed, the student can be issued with a copy of the marked work at their request. - 5.
+The right to inspection applies in full to digital examinations.